rolandjlevy/js-sliders-game/notes.md

 ### Improvements

+- create a Game object which is the parent object for Grid and Blocks
-- sort out scoring: do a check for success
+- sort out scoring: do a check for win
 - improve layout and styling
 - use firebase to store scores